 Transparent and short IT recruitment process

-First step is divided into two meetings: a general conversation with a Recruitment Specialist and technical discussion with a tech recruiter – one of our Software Engineers.
-We usually hold the interview in our office so a candidate can see our work on a daily basis and feel the atmosphere of the place.
-However, if there is such a need, we can organize a job interview on Skype too.
-At the beginning, we intend to find out what kind of a person our candidate is – learn about the projects he developed, technologies he used and the team he worked in.
-We also try to identify his motivation to work and plans to study new things.
-Furthermore, we tell a candidate about our projects, internal initiatives and opportunities waiting for him in Codete.
+At the beginning, we intend to find out what kind of a person our candidate is – learn about the projects he or she has developed, technologies he or she has used and the team he or she has worked in.
+We also try to identify their motivation to work and plans to study new things.
+Furthermore, we tell the candidate about our projects, internal initiatives, and opportunities waiting for them at Codete.
 We always encourage them to ask as many questions as they can.
-It is time for both sides – a candidate and the company to learn about each other.
+It is time for both sides – the candidate and the company – to learn about each other.

 After the HR meeting, we move directly to the discussion with a tech recruiter.
 Then we identify candidate’s advantages and possible flaws to work on.
-He can expect from us some technical questions regarding specific technology, algorithmic challenges and problem-solving tasks.
-We also look for his joy from programming and internal curiosity to explore new languages, frameworks or tools.
-We believe that passion and solid technical knowledge should go together because this very special combination makes the difference when it comes to programming.
+The candidate can expect to hear some technical questions regarding specific technology, algorithmic challenges, and problem-solving tasks.
+We also look for his or her joy from programming and their internal curiosity to explore new languages, frameworks, or tools.
+We believe that passion and solid technical knowledge should go together because this special combination makes the difference when it comes to programming.

 If, after the evaluation, the selected candidate fits the project, we organize a meeting with the product owner.
 Between these two stages of recruitment, we are in constant contact with the candidate.

 The next step is a business conversation between the particular candidate and the product owner.
 They talk about the project and their expectations.
-Due to variety of projects, this step of recruitment can differ a little and cover also some technical questions, challenges or even pair-programming.
+We have a variety of projects, and this step of recruitment can differ a little for each of them, and also cover a couple of technical questions, challenges, or even pair-programming – depending on the project.

-Nonetheless, that’s a great opportunity for the candidate to learn more about the project.
-We want our candidates to be well informed so they can make a conscious decision if the project meets their expectations and they want to join Codete.
+Nonetheless, this is a great opportunity for the candidate to learn more about the project.
+We want our candidates to be well informed so they can make a conscious decision if the project meets their expectations and if they want to join Codete.
 If, after the meeting, both the candidate and the product owner are keen on working together, we make an offer to the candidate.

-This is how recruitment looks like in Codete.
-It is a general overview because the process can differ a little due to a specific role or a project.
-However it always finishes with a feedback, no matter if candidates joins Codete or not, because we believe that “feedback is a gift”.
+This is how recruitment looks like at Codete.
+It’s a general overview because the process can look a little different for each specific role or a project.
+However, we always deliver extensive feedback at the end, no matter if the candidate joins Codete or not.
+We want to appreciate the candidates’ time and effort by sharing our insights that might help them grow and take their careers to the next level.
 This is the foundation of our process.

 The power of feedback – Codete Evaluation Report

-Friendly atmosphere and mutual respect are what our candidates like most
+Friendly atmosphere and mutual respect are what our candidates like the most

-As you could see, in Codete we are very open to give feedback.
+As you can see, at Codete we are very open to give feedback.
 But we also look to hearing from our candidates.
-After the recruitment meeting, we ask candidates about their impression and suggestions.
-They can share their thoughts with us in the anonymous survey.
-We collect this feedback and analyze it in order to make the recruitment process even better.
+After the recruitment meeting, we ask our candidates about their impressions and encourage them to give their suggestions.
+They can share their thoughts with us in an anonymous survey.
+We collect their feedback and analyze it in order to make the recruitment process even better.